LACNIC/barry/README.md

 tbsCertificate.signature.parameters = "0b_0001:0010_0011,0100 0101 0110"
 ```

 Notice, this is the human-readable value.
-It later gets DER-encoded, which might result in some mutations, such as truncated leading zeroes on `INTEGER`s:
+It later gets DER-encoded, which might result in some mutations, such as truncated leading zeroes on `INTEGER`s.

 ```
 # This INTEGER Becomes { 2, 1, 1 } when encoded.